 WHAT TO EAT, DRINK, AND AVOID.
-Three score years and ten our course may run.

-A popular review of almost every form (cause and cure) of nervously debilitated health and enfeebled constitution that harasses the young, besets the man of pleasure, business, or study, and embitters old age; with tables and rules for the diet and physical regulation of every-day life.
-MEDICAL, MORAL, AND FORENSIC.
+"Three score years and ten our course may run."
+A popular review of almost every form (cause and cure) of ner-vously debilitated health and enfeebled constitution that harasses the young, besets the man of pleasure, business, or study, and embitters old age; with tables and rules for the diet and physical

-LECTURE TO YOUNG MEN ON CHASTILY AND ITS INFRINGEMENTS.
-The glory of a young man is his strength.'--PRov.
-A friendly exposition of the laws and purposes of human life; showing how to attain high health, and honourable manliness ; how to realise the brightest of earth's hopes, martial efficiency, and how secure in perpetuation the same advantages to those who follow us.
+LECTURE TO YOUNG MEN ON CHASTITY AND ITS INFRINGEMENTS.
+The glory of a young man is his strength.'-PRov.
+A friendly exposition of the laws and purposes of human life showing how to attain high health, and honourable manliness ; how ation, and Conversion; many curious Cases and Correspondence.